ona-li-toki-e-jan-Epiphany-tawa-mi/BASICfuck/README.md

 A brainfuck REPL for the Commodore 64 written in BASIC.

 ## Implementation details.
-The REPL allocates 16,800 cells of memory, each storing 8-bit integers.<br>
+The REPL allocates 16,800 cells of memory, each storing an 8-bit integer.<br>
 BASICfuck includes the additional characters '(', ')', '@', and '*' for editing the C64's memory.<br>
 The REPL will print out the value and location of the current cell, along with the current location in C64 memory, after it finishes executing code.<br>
 Pressing the F1 key while a brainfuck program is running will abort it, returning you to the input line.<br>